AngelDHackerman/AWS_TypeScript-Developer/README.md

 ### 3. Challenge: Real-time Analytics Dashboard

+-
-General Context: This challenge focuses on building a real-time analytics dashboard that stores and updates data in a DynamoDB table.
+  __General Context:__ This challenge focuses on building a real-time analytics dashboard that stores and updates data in a DynamoDB table.
 You'll create a table for analytics data and write a Lambda function to update this data in real-time.
 This system will enable monitoring and visualization of real-time analytics such as page views and user counts.

+  __Use Case:__ Many businesses, ranging from marketing agencies to SaaS companies, can benefit from a real-time analytics dashboard.
+It can track user behavior, page views, conversion rates, etc., providing valuable insights for decision-making, optimizing marketing strategies, and enhancing user experience.

 Subchallenge 1: Create a Table for Storing Analytics Data in DynamoDB
 Context: You need a table to store real-time analytics data.